- Apply links menu

 For the cremation of remains of:

-- A still-born child or a person whose age at the time of death did not exceed twelve months: free.
+- A still-born child or a person whose age at the time of death did not exceed fifteen years: free.

 The cremation charge listed above includes a surcharge relating to upgrade of equipment to comply with Government mercury emissions standards.
 This surcharge is currently £47 for adults, there is no surcharge for children.

-Include the use of the chapel and the waiting room etc, and all attendance after the coffin has been placed on the catafalque by the funeral directors, the use of the organ and the services of the official organist and i) the strewing of the cremated remains within a designated area of the cemetery grounds or ii) the Certificate for the Burial of Cremated Remains (where required).
+The fee includes the use of the chapel, all attendance after the coffin has been placed on the catafalque by the funeral directors, the use of the organ and the services of the official organist and i) the strewing of the cremated remains within a designated area of the cemetery grounds or ii) the Certificate for the Burial of Cremated Remains (where required).

-Apply only where the Cremation is made between the hours of 10am and 4pm on Mondays to Fridays.
-A fee of £487 is charged for a service booked at 9am or 9.30am.
-A fee of £692 is charged for any cremation booked at 4.30pm.
+The fee applies only where the Cremation is made between the hours of 10am and 4pm on Mondays to Fridays.
+A fee of £520 is charged for a service booked at 9am or 9.30am.
+A fee of £770 is charged for any cremation booked at 4.30pm.
 No cremations are possible after this time.

 How many people use cremation in Britain today?